 Staying At InterContinental Danang Sun Peninsula Resort

-And then some (no names being called) will decide an entire two week, multi-destination vacation around two countries based on one hotel!
+And then some (no names being mentioned) will choose an entire two week, multi-destination vacation around two countries based on a hotel!

 Who.
 Does.
 That?
-But such was the magnetic pull of the
+But such was the pull of the

 'WHERE is this place?'
 Quickly scanning the article.

 'Where on this named earth is Da Nang?'